UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 Look at lib subfolder, there is  calc-dll.exp file.
 When LIB creates an import library, it also creates an export file.
 For more details see [Working with Import Libraries and Export Files]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id)
 Let’s knock off for a cuppa :tea:, I’m parched.
 But wait, we received a mail :facepunch: from our company.
 We need add a data layer to persist our calculations.
 Oh my, extra modules, compilations, librarian and linker, oh no.
 Sounds like we're up shit creek without a paddle, mate.
 Instead of running around like a headless chicken, let's make a list of the things we need to have so that we can solve the problem.
 The most tedious and time-consuming part of our activity is a building process.
 So we require to do that in a more effective way.
 We crave for building automation tools.
-Let's find out, Google is your friend.
+Let's find out, Google is our friend.
 Googling....
 Don't worry fellow, I found something.
 A build system comes to our rescue :muscle::smile::+1:.
 See next part of the tutorial- A build system.

 <!-- blank line -->
 <figure class="video_container">